CDCgov/RecordLinker/tests/algorithm/README.md

 2. Analyze the results

-    The results of the algorithm tests will be available in the `results/` directory.
+    The results of the algorithm tests will be available in the `results/output.csv` file.

-    The results will be in a csv formatted file with each test case result information
+    The results will be in a csv formatted file with each test case number, the expected result, and the actual response from the algorithm.

 ## Environment Variables